 - and (for some residents) Medicaid funding

 Friends of Hopewell House is a 501(c)(3) nonprofit organization — IRS Tax ID: 84-3380197.
 We file annual returns on Form 990 with the Internal Revenue Service.
 Our IRS documentation is available below.

-Thank you to the foundations who have provided crucial support to Hopewell House!
+Thank you to the foundations supporting the work of Hopewell House!